Aditya-varshney/Ticketing-app/README.md

 ### 4. Configure Environment Variables

-The setup script will create a `.env.local` file from the `.env.example` template if it doesn't exist.
-You can also create it manually:
+Create a `.env.local` file in the project root with the following configuration:

 ```
 # MariaDB Connection